 Background of IHP

-In 1995, the UK Department for International Development (DFID), the Danish Emergency Management Agency (DEMA) and the Swedish Rescue Services Agency (SRSA) founded the International Humanitarian Partnership (IHP) to provide multi-national collaborative support to humanitarian operations of the United Nations.
-They were joined in 1998 by the Norwegian Department for Civil Protection and Emergency Planning (DCPEP) and the Finn Rescue Force (FRF) of the Finnish Ministry of the Interior.
+In 1994 the UK Department for International Development (DFID – then ODA), the Danish Emergency Management Agency (DEMA) and the Swedish Civil Contingencies Agency (MSB – former SRSA) founded the International Humanitarian Partnership (IHP) to provide multi-national collaborative support to humanitarian operations in general and the United Nations especially.
+These three Governmental organisations were joined in 1998 by the Norwegian Directorate for Civil Protection and Emergency Planning (DSB – formerly DCPEP) and the Crisis Management Centre Finland (CMC – formerly FRF).

-The Dutch Ministry of Foreign Affairs (N-MFA) joined in 2002, and the Estonian Rescue Board (ERB) joined in 2006, and the German Agency for Technical Relief (THW) joined in 2009.
-The newest member of IHP, ASS Luxembourg, joined in 2014.
-The IHP Secretariat and permanent focal point is provided by the UN Office for the Coordination of Humanitarian Affairs (OCHA) Geneva.
-The partnership currently has eight members, Denmark, Estonia, Finland, Germany, Luxembourg, Norway, Sweden and the United Kingdom.
+The Dutch Ministry of Foreign Affairs (N-MFA) joined in 2002 but left again in 2011 while the Estonian Rescue Board (ERB) joined in 2006, the German Agency for Technical Relief (THW) joined in 2009 and the Luxembourg Rescue Services Agency (CGDIS - formerly ASS Luxembourg) joined in 2014.
+The latest addition to IHP is the Belgian First Aid and Support Team (B-FAST) which became an IHP member in 2018.
+IHP is supported by a Secretariat and permanent focal point provided by the UN Office for the Coordination of Humanitarian Affairs (OCHA) in Geneva.
+The partnership currently has nine members: Belgium, Denmark, Estonia, Finland, Germany, Luxembourg, Norway, Sweden and the United Kingdom.

-Ever since its foundation, the IHP has been a successful demonstration of voluntary multi-national cooperation between governmental bodies active in the field of humanitarian assistance.
-The partnership is structured around a common aim and objectives, sharing of collaborative values and an operational problemsolving mind-set.
-IHP is goverened by a network structure with no binding agreements amongst the countries.
+Ever since its foundation, the IHP has successfully demonstrated the strength of voluntary multi-national cooperation between governmental bodies active in the field of humanitarian assistance.
+The partnership is structured around mutual aims and objectives, sharing of common values and an operational problem solving mind-set.
+IHP is governed by a network structure with no binding agreements amongst the countries.
 The partnership is managed by a rotating chair system.
-These factors have made it to a brand name for timely, effective and appropriate humanitarian response.
+These factors have ensured an understanding of IHP as an example of timely, effective and appropriate humanitarian response.

-All the IHP members are a part of, supported and funded by their respective governments.
+All the IHP members are a part of, and supported and funded by their respective governments.

 Aim and objectives